howardgasman/GetandCleanData/README.md

 ## Getting and Cleaning Data
 ## Instructions of code in run_analysis.R

-The code has been been done in various steps, which are as per the course instructions, and are outlines here.
+The code has been been done in various steps, which are as per the course instructions, and are outlined here. <br/>
+This has been done step-by-step, and a new dataframe has been created whenever a dataframe has been needed or dataframes have been merged. <br/>

+Please note that the source files (header directory "getdata-projectfiles-UCI HAR Dataset" must be placed in your working directory, along with the run_analysis.R file. <br/>
+I have not included the source files in this repository, as these have been made available to all students, and as such, should already been maintained on their pc.  <br/>

 ### PRE-CODE

-1) First, the "plyr" library is initialised, as this will be used later in the code
+1) First, the "plyr" library is initialised, as this will be used later in the code. <br/>

 ### STEP 1: Merge the training and tests datasets